jrgonzalezg/kotlin-intro-talk/slides/README.md

 ---

-## Null-Safety - Using optionals
+## Null-Safety - Nullable types

-Asserting non-null on optionals
+You can also assert non-null using the \!\! operator

 ```kotlin
 val book: Book? = null